ProfileCreator/Configuration-Profile-Reference/markdown/DNS Proxy Payload.md

  [Configuration Profile Reference - DNS Proxy Payload](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html#//apple_ref/doc/uid/TP40010206-CH1-SW61)

 The DNS Proxy payload is designated by specifying `com.apple.dnsProxy.managed` as the `PayloadType`.
+This payload can be installed only on a Supervised device.

 This payload sets up iOS DNS Proxy settings.
 It is supported on iOS 11 and later.